-Delivery of the notes is expected on or about July 27, 2021, which will be the third business day following the date of pricing of the notes.
+Delivery of the notes is expected on or about March 7, 2022, which will be the third business day following the date of pricing of the notes.
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade notes prior to the settlement date may be required, by virtue of the fact that the notes initially will settle in T+3, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Accordingly, purchasers who wish to trade notes prior to two business days before delivery may be required, by virtue of the fact that the notes initially will settle in T+3, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
 Purchasers of the notes who wish to trade notes prior to the settlement date should consult their own advisor.

-Chile estimates that its total expenses for this offering will be approximately US\$125,000, a portion of which will be paid by the affiliates of underwriters.
+Chile estimates that its total expenses for this offering will be approximately US\$210,000.

-Chile has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the United States Securities Act of 1933, as amended, or to contribute to payments the underwriters may be required to make because of any of those liabilities.
+Chile has agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act, or to contribute to payments the underwriters may be required to make because of any of those liabilities.